 “I don’t think you have to worry,” Thane said.
 “Even my best mercs won’t go near the bounty, not when it means crossing Unity to do it.”

 “Yeah,” Roman said, thinking of the long, bloody gash crossing Leandros’ torso.
-He was lucky he hadn’t died.
-That’s all it was.
-Luck.

 Evenly, Roman asked, “Mind if I make an announcement?”

 Thane narrowed his eyes.
-“If you start a fight, you pay,” he said, as if Roman didn’t know the Broken Pistol’s most important rule.
-If you caused a scene, you paid for it— literally.
+“If you start a fight, you pay,” he said, as if Roman didn’t know the Broken Pistol’s most important rule: if you caused a scene, you paid for it— literally.
 It worked as a surprisingly effective deterrent, as Thane’s rates were high and everyone knew he had ways of collecting.

 Roman dropped a few heavy coins on the bar.
 “Is this enough?”

-“Listen to me.”
+“Listen well.”
 Roman’s voice was a command, everywhere at once, filling the pub.
 It was in the snap of the fire.
 It echoed in the rafters.
 It sank into the shadows.
 It was in their heads, and it was in their silence.
 The Wu sisters dropped their cards, the dragon outside stopped its pacing.
 Somewhere toward the back, a glass shattered on the ground.

 They were used to being the monsters.
 Now, they were prey in their own den.